davenverse/shellfish/docs/tutorial/file_handling.md

 [See possible implementation](https://gist.github.com/00c59408740e8b52838ff07fc9154c12.git)

 ## Deleting here and there

 Creating is just the first part.
 Because memory is not infinite, you may also want to delete a file on your system.

-Here, you can use the `delete` method:
+Deleting a file is as easy as using the `delete` method:

 @:select(api-style)